optimizely/react-sdk/README.md

 ## `useFeature` Hook

-A [React Hook](https://reactjs.org/docs/hooks-intro.html) to retreive the status of a feature flag and its variables.
+A [React Hook](https://reactjs.org/docs/hooks-intro.html) to retrieve the status of a feature flag and its variables.
 This can be useful as an alternative to the `<OptimizelyFeature>` component or to use features & variables inside code that is not explicitly rendered.

 *arguments*
 * `feature : string` Key of the feature